Fangcheng-Wang/crystmatch/docs/cli.md

 - `-x [ASSUM]`, `--xdatcar [ASSUM]`

     Export each CSM as an XDATCAR file with 50 frames, similar to `--poscar`.

+- `-m`, `--mediumcell`

+    Output the average supercell for `POSCAR_I` and `POSCAR_F` when using `--poscar 'norot'` and `--xdatcar 'norot'`.
+This option is useful when subsequent calculations require the initial and final structures to be described by the same unit cell, but should only be used when the deformation is negligible.

 **These options are automatically enabled when using `--enumerate`, `--all` or `--orientation`:**